biotite-dev/biotite/doc/index.rst

 -----------
 Biopython 2.0 currently consists of 4 subpackages:

-Application
-"""""""""""
-Command line and online applications can be managed with the ``application`` subpackage.

-Database
-""""""""
-The ``database`` subpackage provides interfaces for searching in and fetching data from biologial databases like *NCBI Entrez* or *RCSB*.

 Sequence
 """"""""
 The ``sequence`` subpackage contains functionality for working with sequence information of any kind.
-The package contains by default sequence types for DNA, RNA and Proteins and allows conversion between them (transcription/translation).
-The alphabet-based implementation allows simple integration of own sequence types, even if they do not rely on letters.
+The package contains by default sequence types for nucleotides and proteins, but the alphabet-based implementation allows simple integration of own sequence types, even if they do not rely on letters.
-Beside the standard I/O operations, the the package includes general purpose functions for sequence manipulations and global/local alignments.
+Beside the standard I/O operations, the package includes general purpose functions for sequence manipulations and global/local alignments.

 Structure